ryandsjoquist/SwiftWeather/README.md

 5. Add something else to the app that you feel makes it better.
 It can be anything.
 Use your imagination!

+My Fixes ->

+1. App transport security doesn't allow unsigned HTTP requests.
+However, I allowed forecast.weather.gov because of it's trustworthiness, and the fact that it is a government site.
+I believe in proper data security, and won't allow arbitrary loads.

+2. I put the UI update to the main_queue.

+3. I added the image for the current weather, as well as for the five day forcast.

+4.